edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

 ## Configurable RTSP server hostname and port

 Enable/Disable RTSP server and set hostname and port of the RTSP server to which the device service publishes video streams can be configured in the [Driver] section of the service configuration located in the `cmd/res/configuration.yaml` file.
+Rtsp server is enabled by default.

 !!! example - "Snippet from configuration.yaml"
     ```yaml